-As of December 31, 2011, the Company had recorded cumulative federal and state net operating loss (NOL) carryforward assets of \$11.7 million to offset against taxes payable in future periods.
+The Company filed its tax returns for the year ended December 31, 2011 with the Internal Revenue Service (IRS) in September 2012 in which it recognized a net operating loss (NOL) of \$12.4 million for income tax purposes principally due to bonus depreciation deductions allowed in the period.
+In total for tax periods ended before December 31, 2011, the Company has generated federal and state NOL carryforward assets for income tax purposes of \$9.3 million to offset against taxes payable in future periods.
 If unused, the Company's state NOL carryforward assets will begin to expire in 2019 and the federal NOL carryforward assets will begin to expire in 2029.
-In addition, at December 31, 2011, the Company had \$1.4 million of Alternative Minimum Tax (AMT) credit carryforwards to offset future AMT taxes payable indefinitely.
+In addition, for periods ended before December 31, 2011, the Company had \$1.5 million of Alternative Minimum Tax (AMT) credit carryforwards to offset future taxes payable indefinitely.

-According to Internal Revenue Code rules, NOL refunds in excess of \$2.0 million fall under the jurisdiction of the Joint Committee of Congress (Joint Committee) and are subject to review by the Internal Revenue Service (IRS) and attorneys of the Joint Committee.
+According to Internal Revenue Code rules, NOL refunds in excess of \$2.0 million fall under the jurisdiction of the Joint Committee of Congress (Joint Committee) and are subject to review by the IRS and attorneys of the Joint Committee.
 As a result, the Company, on April 1, 2011, received notice that its federal income tax return filing for the year ended December 31, 2009 would be under examination by the IRS.
 The IRS has performed all fieldwork procedures and the Company and the IRS have entered into a settlement, pending approval of the Joint Committee, for certain timing items, originally reported in 2009, to be deducted in future periods.
 The result of the settlement agreement did not have a material impact on the Company's consolidated financial position or results of operations.
+The settlement has been submitted to the Joint Committee where approval is pending.

-The Company evaluated its tax positions at December 31, 2011 and for the current interim reporting period ended June 30, 2012 in accordance with the FASB Codification, and has concluded that no adjustment for recognition, derecognition, settlement and foreseeable future events to any unrecognized tax liabilities or assets as defined by the FASB Codification is required.
+The Company evaluated its tax positions at December 31, 2011 and for the current interim reporting period ended September 30, 2012 in accordance with the FASB Codification, and has concluded that no adjustment for recognition, derecognition, settlement and foreseeable future events to any unrecognized tax liabilities or assets as defined by the FASB Codification is required.
 The Company does not have any unrecognized tax positions for which it is reasonably possible that the total amounts recognized will significantly change within the next 12 months.
-The Company remains subject to examination by Federal, Maine, Massachusetts, and New Hampshire tax authorities for the tax periods ended December 31, 2008; December 31, 2009; and December 31, 2010.
+The Company remains subject to examination by Federal, Maine, Massachusetts, and New Hampshire tax authorities for the tax periods ended December 31, 2009; December 31, 2010; and December 31, 2011.